 Home & Garden Home Why Are Dutch Kids the Happiest in the World?
-By Katherine Martinko Senior Writer University of Toronto Katherine Martinko is a writer and expert in sustainable living.
-She holds a degree in English Literature and History from the University of Toronto. our editorial process Twitter Twitter Katherine Martinko Updated October 11, 2018 CC BY 2.0.
+By Katherine Martinko Katherine Martinko Twitter Senior Editor University of Toronto Katherine Martinko is an expert in sustainable living.
+She holds a degree in English Literature and History from the University of Toronto.
+Learn about our editorial process Updated October 11, 2018 CC BY 2.0.
 Thijs Knaap - Dutch children play unsupervised outside.
 Share Twitter Pinterest Email Home Family Pest Control Natural Cleaning DIY Green Living Thrift & Minimalism Sustainable Eating The secret lies with Dutch parents, whose approach is radically different from that of American parents.
 In 2013, Unicef released a ‘report card’ that assessed children’s wellbeing in 29 of the world’s richest countries.
 It concluded that Dutch children are the happiest of all, based on five categories: material wellbeing, health and safety, education, behaviors and risks, housing and environment.
 The Netherlands scored highest in both behaviors and risks and education, and its excellent scores in the other categories put it firmly in the leading position, followed by four Scandinavian countries.
 (The United States was at the bottom, worse than Greece but better than Lithuania.)
 Even Dutch children vouched for their own happiness, with 95 percent “reporting a high level of life satisfaction.”
 There is nothing more wonderful than thinking of children who are joyful about their own existence.
 That’s precisely how it should be.
 Childhood is a time for making memories, pushing boundaries, having great fun.
 What’s tragic is that Dutch children’s innate happiness stands in such contrast to many children in North America, who seemed to be plagued by chronic unhappiness.
 Kids may be similar the world over, but their parents are not.
 The way in which a child is raised has everything to do with how a child turns out, particularly when it comes to happiness.
 It seems the rest of the world (are you listening, USA?) could learn a thing or two from the Netherlands.
 After all, isn’t happiness what every parent ultimately wants for their child?
 So what’s different?
 Two mothers, one American and one British, both married to Dutchmen and raising families in Amsterdam, have weighed in on the conversation.
 In an article for The Telegraph, Rina Mae Acosta and Michele Hutchison, describe what defines a typical Dutch childhood and why it’s so successful.
 Dutch parents don’t stress out about school.
 There is little pressure to meet goals, and education isn’t even structured until age 6, when a child has been in school for three years.
 If a kid is slow to read, no one worries; he or she will catch up eventually.
 The environment is friendlier overall, since the competitive element just isn’t there.
 The Unicef study found: “Dutch children are among the least likely to feel pressured by schoolwork and scored highly in terms of finding their classmates friendly and helpful.”
 Dutch parents are happy, which means their kids are happy.
 Dutch parents don’t try to be perfect.
 They accept the fact that they’ll make plenty of mistakes while parenting.
 Culturally, there are many more fathers who take an active role in parenting, which takes pressure off mothers.
 Acosta and Hutchison write: “The Dutch work on average 29 hours a week, dedicate at least one day a week to spending time with their children, and pencil in time for themselves, too.
 You won’t find a Dutch mother expressing guilt about the amount of time she spends with her children – she will make a point of finding time for herself outside motherhood and work.”
 These parents are also authoritative.
 They tell their kids what to do; they do not ask them.
 “The idea is to not give the child a choice of options but to give clear directions.”
 This approach eliminates many of the battles of wills that occur in American households multiple times days.
 While Dutch kids’ opinions are heard and respected, the kids still know who’s boss.
 Getting outside Dutch kids are given a lot of independence from a young age.
 They’re encouraged to go places on their own, usually riding their bicycles.
 “Sporting activities are rarely cancelled due to bad weather,” which means that kids learn to adapt with proper rain gear.
 They play outside unsupervised, as parents believe it develops important independence skills.
 (This is smart because it takes a huge burden off the parent, too.)
 “Independent outdoor play is seen as the antidote to breeding passive, media-addicted couch potatoes.”
 It sounds like the Dutch have really struck the perfect balance.
 For all those high-strung American and Canadian helicopter parents out there, it’s time to take a step back and realize that, maybe, doing less of everything is your kid’s ticket to true happiness.